MiMa6/speech-2-obsidian/README.md

 ## ✨ Features

-- 🎤 Smart voice recording that automatically stops after silence
+- 🎤 Smart voice 2 memos
-- 🤖 AI-powered transcription using OpenAI's Whisper model
+- ⚡ Quick and easy command-line interface
 - 📝 Automatic note creation in your Obsidian vault
 - 🎯 Intelligent file organization for both audio and transcripts
-- ⚡ Quick and easy command-line interface
+- 🤖 AI-powered transcription using OpenAI's latest Speech to Text models

 ## 🚀 Getting Started